 These components and subcomponents are structured as follows:

-- Voice Bots - typically designed around a specific work flow.
+- Chat Bots - typically designed around a specific work flow.

 - Text Response Capture - Defines three things: an outgoing text, the variable that will bind to the user's response, and the default reply.
 Replies are defined by denoting another Decision Menu or Text Response Capture, which the user will be directed to.